Mica Levi: Micachu and the Shapes/Good Sad Happy Bad

+As a film composer

-Levi's first major film score was for Jonathan Glazer's 2014 film Under the Skin.
+Levi's first major film score was for Jonathan Glazer's 2013 film Under the Skin.
 The film is based on the novel of the same name by Michel Faber and stars Scarlett Johansson.
 Produced at age 26 and created in collaboration with Glazer, Levi's film score themes are so tightly woven into the film that they give a symbiotic quality, in which the aural feels inseparable from the visual.
 The score was widely acclaimed for pushing the boundaries of music and sound design and Levi was nominated for multiple awards.
 They won Best Composer at the 2014 European Film Awards, and tied with Jonny Greenwood for Best Music/Score at the 2014 Los Angeles Film Critics Awards.
 They were also nominated for the 2015 BAFTA Award for Best Film Music.

+They reunited with Glazer to write the scores for two short films, The Fall (2019) and Strasbourg 1518 (2020).
+In 2023, Levi composed the score for Glazer's fourth feature film The Zone of Interest.
+It won the Soundtrack Award at the 2023 Cannes Film Festival.

 In 2016, Levi completed their second major film score, for Pablo Larraín's Jacqueline Kennedy Onassis biopic Jackie.
 Larraín had been a juror at the 2013 Venice Film Festival, and thought that Under the Skin deserved a film score prize.
 Composer Ryuichi Sakamoto, also on the jury, was enthralled by Levi's bold score for the film, and he and Larraín spoke passionately of their accomplishment, which led to the collaboration on Jackie.
-Levi was nominated for Best Original Score at the 89th Academy Awards, making them the fifth non-male nominated in the category, but lost to Justin Hurwitz for La La Land.
+Levi was nominated for Best Original Score at the 89th Academy Awards but lost to Justin Hurwitz for La La Land.

-Levi's third major film score was for the 2017 science-fiction film Marjorie Prime and their fourth was for the 2019 film Monos.
-In December 2019, it was announced they would be writing the score for the dark-comedy thriller film Zola.